 The initial instant of negating unity and becoming is an active process.
 It contains all properties of the original unity (one) which is passive or feminine in its original state.
 The initial impetus to express itself is active or masculine.

 Going from one to three is a simultaneous and active process.
 The trinity is composed of the hidden or unknown aspect of the creator which is called Amen.
-The materia prima or holy spirit is called Ra.
+The materia prima or holy spirit, or consciousness as we term it in modern times, is called Ra.
 This consciousness has the ability to perpetuate itself.
 This idea of being able to perpetuate itself is represented as the child in all Kemetic trinities.
 In the case of the “Creative Trinity” and Christianity that aspect is called the son.

 The child or the ability to recreate itself or perpetuate itself is an active principle.